 Tour guide for Erbil

 If you are looking for a good tour guide, I really recommend you go with Karwan, the independent guide behind Iraqi Kurdistan Tours.

 Do some online research and you will see that he has become a real legend in the region, as he has loads of outstanding reviews.

-Moreover, for being a reader of this blog, you can get a 7.50USD discount (per day) by using my code ATC-KURD.
-This means that, if you hire him for 5 days, you will get a 37.50USD discount.
+Moreover, for being a reader of this blog, you can get a 5% discount on your final price by using my code ATC-KURD.

 Just email him at [email protected] and mention Against the Compass and my code.

 In Erbil, accommodation is expensive, as there are no hostels and guest houses and the cheapest options can’t be booked online.

 Super Budget – Layli Baghdad – For the most budget hotel, you will pay around 15,000ID for one single room.
 There are a few of them in the city and I recommend staying at Layli Baghdad, in Bata Street, West of the bazaar.
 This is the location: 36.188962,44.007374

 Budget Hotel – Fareeq – With super friendly staff and modern facilities, this reasonably budget hotel is the cheapest hotel in town which can be booked online.
 It has loads of positive reviews and the location is great.
 Overall, a good, practical option.